matthewjmiller/mattmiller/_posts/2018-02-28-folk-music-authenticity.md

 permalink: /folk-music-authenticity/
 ---

-Five folk songs that exposit Charles Taylor's concept of our time as the ["age of authenticity"](https://www.huffingtonpost.com/entry/charles-taylor-philosopher_us_58067afde4b0180a36e700f3) resulting in [the malaise of modernity](https://books.google.com/books/about/The_Malaise_of_Modernity.html?id=8XilSltUbyEC).
+Songs that exposit Charles Taylor's concept of our time as the ["age of authenticity"](https://www.huffingtonpost.com/entry/charles-taylor-philosopher_us_58067afde4b0180a36e700f3) resulting in [the malaise of modernity](https://books.google.com/books/about/The_Malaise_of_Modernity.html?id=8XilSltUbyEC).

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/7HHgedNNQco?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>